 Your attorney can help you negotiate by remaining calm throughout discussions.
 In addition, an attorney will know how the facts of your divorce are likely to affect a court’s decision about your case and can use this knowledge to leverage an agreement.

-Who Is the Best Child Custody Lawyer?
+Who Is the Best Child Custody Lawyer for You?

 The best child custody lawyer in Chicago to handle your case is someone with experience.
 You should do your research before hiring an attorney to make sure that your attorney has a history of achieving positive client outcomes in custody cases.